vtexdocs/known-issues/docs/en/known-issues/Catalog/maximum-number-of-eligible-items-for-each-cart-more-for-less-applies-incorrect-discount-when-using-the-same-item.md

 ---
-title: "'maximum number of eligible items for each cart' + more for less applies incorrect discount when using the same item."
+title: '''maximum number of eligible items for each cart'' + more for less applies incorrect discount when using the same item.'
 id: gWIMhi9RCv9BE1RvV6GiM
 status: PUBLISHED
 createdAt: 2024-07-30T17:14:36.972Z